WHO Declares Coronavirus Outbreak A Global Health Emergency

 The coronavirus drew worldwide attention after Chinese authorities began reporting cases of pneumonia in the eastern city of Wuhan last month.
 They were able to pinpoint the cause to a previously unknown strain.
 Other forms of coronavirus, such as SARS and MERS, have been responsible for past international outbreaks.

-Health authorities believe this particular strain, known as 2019-nCoV, likely spread from an animal.
-China's National Health Commission has said that it is associated with exposure at a seafood market that also sold live animals in Wuhan.
+Health authorities believe this particular strain, known as 2019-nCoV, likely first spread from an animal.
+China's National Health Commission has said it is associated with exposure at a seafood market that also sold live animals in Wuhan.

 Since then, the virus has spread from Wuhan to countries around the world, including the United States, Japan, Singapore and Thailand.
 "The vast majority of those cases are still associated with travel to Wuhan," said Dr. Michael Ryan, executive director of the WHO's health emergencies program.